Junior commissioned officer

-Junior commissioned officer (JCO) is a group of military ranks which is higher than havildar (non-commissioned officer) and lower than lieutenant (commissioned officer).
+Junior commissioned officer (JCO) is a group of military ranks which is higher than havildar/sergeant (non-commissioned officer) and lower than lieutenant (commissioned officer).
 The term is only used by Nepal, Bangladesh, India, and Pakistan.
 Senior havildars are promoted to JCO rank on the basis of merit and seniority, restricted by the number of vacancies.
 JCOs are treated as a separate class and hold additional privileges.
-Primarily the term was associated with armies but since the 2000s India's and Pakistan's navies and air forces are using the term to indicate their chief petty officers and warrant officers.
+The term was primarily associated with armies; however, since the 2000s, India and Pakistan's navies and air forces have also used the term to indicate their chief petty officers and warrant officers.

 History

 The JCO evolved from the native commissioned officers of the Presidency armies, who held commissions from the Governor General.
 The native commissioned officers developed into the viceroy's commissioned officers (VCOs), established in the British Indian Army during the British Raj in 1885.
 Gurkha regiments in British service had also their set of 'native officers' resp.
 VCOs, although their homeland Nepal was never a British colony.

 Under the British, there was a clear colonial context, with the VCOs being the highest ranks an Indian could attain.
 The full commissioned officers were British, from the 18th century to the beginning of the 20th century.
 However, that changed slowly under the principles of Indianisation.
-In 1905, a special form of a king’s Commission in His Majesty’s Native Land Forces was instituted.
+In 1905, a special form of a king's Commission in His Majesty's Native Land Forces was instituted.
 Indians who had qualified through the Imperial Cadet Corps would earn a commission that was limited to having authority over Indian troops only.
 Its holders could not rise above major.
 From 1917, in the midst of World War I, Indians 'with good family background' became eligible to study at the Royal Military College, Sandhurst and earn a commission as King's Commissioned Indian Officer (KCIO).
 By the time of independence in 1947, there were many Indian (and Pakistani) officers who had graduated from Sandhurst or the Indian Military Academy.
 In 1945 the Willcox Committee Report recommended that VCOs be phased out, though this never occurred.

 The Indian Army has recruited Gurkha soldiers from Nepal since the 19th century and separate Gurkha regiments were created for them, the Gurkha soldiers got same ranks as other Indian soldiers; the modern Nepal Army officially used the Indian Army rank system for their soldiers in the 1960s through a series of reorganizations and the JCO term has been used by them from then.
 After the secession of East Pakistan in 1971, the Bangladesh Army inherited the JCO rank system from the Pakistan Army.